shuwang127/PatchRNN-demo/README.md

 pip install torch
 ```

-Note: You might receive the following error message when running the demo program on ***Linux*** system!
+IMPORTANT Note: You might receive the following error message when running this demo program on ***Linux*** system!

 ```
 clang.cindex.LibclangError: libclang.so: cannot open shared object file: No such file or directory.
 To provide a path to libclang use Config.set_library_path() or Config.set_library_file().
 ```

 **Usage**: